ミライ

 Minimalist Async Evaluation Framework for R

-→ Scale seamlessly from your laptop to cloud servers or HPC clusters
+→ Scale from laptop to HPC and cloud — add or remove compute on the fly

 Installation